 The blue waters of Ellery Lake

-It was at this point we came across another creature we don’t get in the UK: ground squirrels.
+At this point, we came across another creature we don't get in the UK: ground squirrels.

 Not up in the trees: this is a ground squirrel.